rokj/watcher/README.md

 ## requirements

 - you need to user public key authentication
-- you need to have https://linux.die.net/man/1/mailx installed on the system for script to send email when file changed.
+- you need to have https://linux.die.net/man/1/mailx installed on the system if you wish script sends an email when file is changed